Avoiding Disparity Amplification under Different Worldviews: Using Criteria and Worldviews to Motivate Empirical Tests

 Solving for $p_{\yos0}$ and $p_{\yos1}$, we see that they converge to $\Pr[\Yos{=}\yos \mid Z{=}0]$ and $\Pr[\Yos{=}\yos \mid Z{=}1]$, respectively, as $\epsilon$ approaches zero.
 By assumption, these probabilities are positive.
 Since $\Ycalos$ is finite, this means that there exists a small enough $\epsilon > 0$ such that $p_{\yos0}, p_{\yos1} > 0$ for all $\yos \in \Ycalos$.
 Moreover, it is easy to verify that $\sum_{\yos \in \Ycalos} p_{\yos0} = \sum_{\yos \in \Ycalos} p_{\yos1} = 1$, making them valid probability distributions.

 Now, when given $\Yos{=}\yos$ and $Z{=}z$, our model can output $\Yps{=}\yps$ with probability

 where $\Pr[\Yps{=}\yps \mid Z{=}z]$ is either $\frac{\epsilon}{2}$ or $1 - \frac{\epsilon}{2}$ depending on whether $\yps = z$. \end{proof} Because the predictive parity test allows models, such as the one we constructed in the above proof, that clearly amplify disparity, it is unsuitable for ensuring nondiscrimination as characterized by output disparity.
-As a result, in the rest of the paper we focus on the equalized odds test rather than the predictive parity test.
-We leave as future work the identification of a discrimination criterion and a worldview that together motivate the predictive parity test.